Lakeland Personal Injury Attorneys

-If you suffer from an injury caused by the negligent acts of another person, business or organization, your right to sue for monetary damages could be lost if you do not act quickly.
-Florida law has very specific statute of limitations that requires people who are injured to file a lawsuit within a certain period of time.
-For example, the statute of limitations for a car accident might be four years, but if you are injured by the negligence of a surgeon, you could lose your right to sue after only two years.
+If you suffer injuries due to the negligent acts of another person, business, or organization, you might lose your right to sue for monetary damages if you do not act quickly.
+Florida law has a specific statute of limitations that requires people with injuries to file a lawsuit within a certain period.
+For example, the statute of limitations for a car accident might be four years, but if you suffer harm due to the negligence of a surgeon, you can lose your right to sue after only two years.

-The laws setting limitations on the time within which you must file a lawsuit can be very complex in Florida.
-At the Fernandez Firm Accident Injury Attorneys, our attorneys will review all the facts and circumstances related to your potential liability claim to determine the appropriate statute of limitations that applies to your case.
-We make it our job to protect your legal rights, to hold the at fault party accountable for your loss, injury and damage.
+The laws setting limitations on the time you have to file a lawsuit can be very complex in Florida.
+At the Fernandez Firm Accident Injury Attorneys, our experienced attorneys will review all the facts and circumstances related to your potential liability claim to determine the appropriate statute of limitations that applies to your case.
+We make it our job to protect the legal rights of injured clients and to hold the at-fault party accountable for your damages.

 Our Lakeland Personal Injury Lawyers Answer Your Questions

 You suffered serious injuries due to another party’s negligence.
 Now you have questions about your right to compensation.
-Below, we answer the most frequent questions we get from our Lakeland personal injury clients.
+Below, we answer the most frequent questions from our Lakeland personal injury clients.

-If you have specific questions about your situation, contact the knowledgeable personal injury attorneys at The Fernandez Firm Accident Injury Attorneys.
+Contact the knowledgeable personal injury attorneys at The Fernandez Firm Accident Injury Attorneys if you have specific questions about your situation.

-From car accidents to boating accidents, construction site accidents to slip and fall accidents, Lakeland residents and visitors suffer a wide range of accidents each year.
+From car accidents to boating accidents, motorcycle accidents to construction site accidents, Florida residents and visitors suffer a wide range of accidents each year.
 Often, those accidents are someone else’s fault.

 How do you know who caused your accident and, therefore, who you have the right to sue for accident-related compensation?
-Start by getting in touch with the experienced Lakeland personal injury lawyers at The Fernandez Firm Accident Injury Attorneys.
-Our lawyers will investigate your injuries and the situation that led to them, then give you a better idea of who may be at fault for your accident.
+Start by contacting the experienced personal injury lawyers at The Fernandez Firm Accident Injury Attorneys.
+Our lawyers will investigate your injuries and the situation that led to them, giving you a better idea of who may be at fault for your accident.